tbega/cs2pyexternalcheat/README.md

 ## Legal stuff

 - This is for learning and messing around.
 If you use cheats online, you might get banned.
 That's on you, not me.
-- Yes, it's VAC safe, VAC can not detect externals, that doesn't mean you can't be OW banned or that VAC will update to eventually detect them.
+- Yes, it's VAC safe, VAC can not detect externals, that doesn't mean you can't be OW banned or that VAC won't update to eventually detect them.
 - 30+ matches were played in non-prime and prime, with more matches to come.
 I will update this REPO if I recieve a VAC or OW ban.

 ---